ChrstphrHll/npc_gen/students/Elia Veluthil.md

 ---
 ### Description
 - 3rd year Firbolg Bard in Burk
-- wavy dirty blonde hair that's braided with blue ribbon (long), Pale Blue eyes, and Pale Green skin
+- shoulder length frizzy white hair that's wild, Pale Blue eyes, and Pale Green skin
 - Is Charming and Unhurried, and has Perseverance as their ideal

 ### Organizations